interglobalmedia/image-steganography-steghide/README.md

 In order to use the `steghide package` which is a command line tool, I had to install and use it via `Kali Linux`.
 I am on macOS and therefore not a Linux computer, so installing `steghide` directly onto my `macOS` was not possible.

-First, I created two folders for my project so that I have everything well organized on my  `Kali Desktop`.
-One I call `file_embed`, and the other I call `file_extract`.
+First, I created two folders for my project so that I could have everything well organized on my  `Kali Desktop`.
+One I called `file_embed`, and the other I called `file_extract`.
 So:

 ```shell
 mkdir file_embed file_extract